-To ensure you don't fall into any future issues or are unable to enforce a future contract, get a list of authorized account users, so you know who can make changes and purchases on the account.
-Also, get a continuing personal guarantee from owners and officers with separate, individual signatures.
-Provide purchase orders when it's indicated as required or you may be left out in the cold.
-Also, you will always want to ensure this information is verified and current.
+To safeguard against any future issues and prevent an inability to enforce a future contract, get a list of authorized account users.
+This way you know who can make changes and purchases on the account.
+Also, acquire a continuing personal guarantee from owners and officers with separate, individual signatures.
+Obtaining purchase orders when it is indicated as required, or you may be left out in the cold.
+Lastly, you will always want to ensure this information is verified and current.

 Qualify Your Customer

 Not every customer is the right customer to borrow funds on credit.
-So, it's important to qualify your customers and evaluate their credit risk.
-Use these five key aspects to qualify your customers:
+So, it is important to qualify your customers and evaluate their credit risk.
+Keep an eye out for these five key aspects before qualifying your customers:

 Character: As the initial step in the commercial credit application review process, it's critical to examine your customers' character.
 This is their payment history track record and it helps you assess whether they are a good fit for borrowing funds or financing a product.
 History tends to repeat itself.
-Evaluate customers' character by using references provided on the credit application and reviewing personal and business reports.
+Evaluate customers' character by using references provided on the credit application and reviewing personal and business credit reports.
 This information can also assist you if the account starts to fall behind.

-Capacity: After evaluating your customer's character, it's important to determine their ability to pay you back.
+Capacity: After evaluating your customer's character, it is important to determine their ability to pay you back.
 Evaluate your customers' capacity by assessing their Debt-to-Income (DTI) and compare their income to their expenses.
-The higher the DTI, the less risk since there is greater income compared to less debt.
+The lower the DTI, the less risk since there is greater income compared to less debt.

-Collateral: It's important to know what can be put up as collateral in the event customers aren't able to pay.
+Collateral: It is important to know what can be put up as collateral in the event customers are not able to pay.
 Typical collateral includes property liens, such as a lien on a home or business.
 You can also use the product as collateral, such as repossessing a vehicle your customer buys on credit or a professional license lien.

 Manage Your Terms of Service

 Your terms of service helps to define the rules and implications for not paying debt on time or at all.
-So, it's important your terms of service are are clear.
-Define some clear rules and ensure every department is aware of these terms, including your finance department and sales team.
-Put the right people in charge of managing your terms of services, and ensure they contact customers who fail to meet these terms right away to get them back on track.
+Thus, it is crucial that your terms of service are articulate well and clear.
+Define some clear rules and guarantee every department is aware of these terms, including your finance department and sales team.
+Put the right people in charge of managing your terms of services, and ensure they contact customers who fail to meet these terms right away in order to get them back on track.

 Here are some key aspects to include in your terms of service:

 Indicate when clients are expected to make payments in your terms of service.
-Use terms, such as "Net 15", "Net 30" or "due upon receipt" so that your clients understand exactly when payments are due.
-It's also ideal to indicate that any payments made go towards interest first.
-In most cases and depending on your state, if your customers pay the principal of the debt in full and do not have an outstanding principal balance, you won't be able to enforce the collection of interest.
+Use terms, such as ‘Net 15’, ‘Net 30’ or ‘due upon receipt’ so that your clients understand exactly when payments are due.
+In many cases, it can be ideal to indicate that any payments made go towards interest first.
+In most cases and depending on your state, if your customers pay the principal of the debt in full and do not have an outstanding principal balance, you may not be able to enforce the collection of interest.

 Attorney Fees and Costs

-If you must take legal action to collect payments, you should expressly indicate your client's responsibility in paying the attorney costs and fees associated with the legal process, if legal action is required in the collection process.
-Explain how your company will handle these fees and costs, such as holding the customer responsible for any court-related fees.
+If you must take legal action to collect payments, you should expressly indicate your client's responsibility in paying the attorney fees and costs associated with the legal process, if legal action is required in the collection process.
+Explain how your company will deal with these fees and costs, such as holding the customer responsible for any court-related fees.

 Venue of Legal Action

-If you have to pursue your client in court, it's important to identify the state and county where the legal action will occur.
+If you have to pursue your client in court, it is important to identify the state and county where the legal action will occur.

 Even with applying these steps, sometimes good debt situations turn bad.
-But you don't have to handle the debt collection process on your own.
-You can count on the expertise of a reliable commercial collection agency, such as Tavelli Co.
-Feel free to reach out to us to see if we can help with your internal receivables, as well as when to use our collection services.
+However, you do not have to handle the debt collection process on your own.
+You can count on the expertise of a reliable commercial collection agency, such as Tavelli Co., Inc. Reach out to us to see how we can help with your internal receivables, as well as when to use our collection services.

 Tavelli Co., Inc. has over 37 years of unparalleled experience in the debt collection and receivables management industry.
 Our mission is to achieve the right balance between getting clients paid and being empathetic to debtor circumstances, through implementing innovative practices, hiring experienced people, and improving business decisions through analytics.
 We provide peace of mind to all involved by collecting money with no complaints.
 Tavelli Co., Inc. takes the time to carefully listen to your customers and share their feedback with you through meaningful data and transparent communication, so you have access to the information you need to make quality decisions and improve your processes in the future.
 Contact us today and let the debt collection experts at Tavelli Co., Inc. help you set your business up for success.